Creative Program

 About the artist

-Thelma is a Palawa woman with family ties to Cape Barren Island off the north-east coast of Tasmania.
+Thelma Beeton is a Palawa woman with family ties to Cape Barren Island off the north-east coast of Tasmania.
 She grew up in Swan Hill, a small town on the Murray River in the Loddon Mallee region.

 Most of Thelma’s work is inspired by her totem, the Tasmanian emu.
 A former graffiti artist, she first started creating work with The Torch, an organisation that provides art, cultural and arts industry support to Indigenous offenders and ex-offenders in Victoria, in 2016.